erlangsters/build-erlang/README.md

 This repository contains a Github Actions workflow to build Erlang from its source files.
-By default, it uploads the build artifacts to the Erlangsters [S3 storage](https://storage.erlangsters.org/erlang/) but it can be customized to send them to your own S3 storage.
+By default, it uploads the build artifacts to the Erlangsters [S3 bucket](https://storage.erlangsters.org/erlang/) but it can be customized to send them to your own S3 bucket.

 ![Github Workflow Inputs](./workflow-inputs.png)

-Artifacts produced by this workflow are kept in a S3 storage and are made available to the community.
+Artifacts produced by this workflow are kept in a S3 bucket and are made available to the community.
 It's also used by this Github [JavaScript action](https://github.com/erlangsters/setup-erlang) to set up Erlang on your Github runners.